 - Death

-These discriminatory practices and cultural stressors affect the mental health of Black parents, which in turn affect parental behaviors and practices, negatively impacting health outcomes in their children.
+These discriminatory, racist practices affect the mental health of Black parents, which in turn influence parental behaviors and practices, negatively impacting health outcomes in their children.

 How Racial Stress Impacts Parenting